 Related Bad Axe Mi and Michigan’s Upper Thumb Reading

 - Over 100 years ago, illustrations started to appear in the newspapers of Michigan’s Upper Thumb.
 The following was on the front page of the Harbor Beach Times on January 5th, 1917.
 Was food scarce?
-Coal was also in short supply, causing layoffs of fisherman and the sugar beet processing plant in Mt.
+Coal was also in short supply, causing layoffs of fishermen and the sugar beet processing plant in Mt.
 Clemens.
 It’s an interesting observation of Harbor Beach’s history.100 Years Ago – Tough Times in Harbor Beach

 - One of the roadside treats for me when I come up the Thumb on Fridays after work is to go through the tiny village of Kilmanagh.
 The iconic Kilmanagh general store and vintage gas pump are always worth a slow roll to see what has changed.
 Kilmanagh General Store – Saving A Great Thumb Icon –

 - Amazingly you can now see how Michigan’s Upper Thumb region has changed in the past 30 years.
 Google’s Earth Engine gives a global time-lapse view built from annual composites of Landsat satellite images.
 Including Bad Axe Mi.
 Watch the growth of Michigan’s Thumb across Huron County’s landscape beginning as early as 1984.
 See 30 Years of Amazing Changes in Michigan’s Thumb

 - There is nothing like the familiar foods of home.
 If you have spent any time in Michigan, you will find many posts for our love of UP Pasties, Faygo RedPop, BetterMade potato chips, and Vernor’s ginger ale.
 That is only the beginning.
 Michigan has unique and tasty comfort food dishes originating from Michigan’s Upper Peninsula to the Ohio and Indiana border.
 These Hometown Foods Scream That You’re from Michigan